-2005 Ducati Monster S2R | Motorcycle Review
+2005 Ducati Monster S2R Review

-The tangerine red Ducati Monster S2R parked in front of a small café in the hills outside Fermignano, Italy, quickly attracted the admiration of two stout, elderly men.
-One of them furrowed his brow in deep concentration, carefully choosing words from his charming economy of English.
-“In America, Harley-Davidson is patriotism; in Italy, Ducati is religion.”
+The tangerine red 2005 Ducati Monster S2R parked in front of a small café in the hills outside Fermignano, Italy quickly attracted the admiration of two stout, elderly men.
+One of them furrowed his brow in deep concentration, carefully choosing words from his charming economy of English, he said, “In America, Harley-Davidson is patriotism; in Italy, Ducati is religion.”

 Introduced in 1992, the upright sport machine eschewed fairings to reveal what intricate, engineering artistry lay beneath.
-The Monster’s minimalist approach proved central in the creation of a new category, with the fittingly lusty moniker “naked,” and each of its various incarnations—the 900cc, 600 Dark, 900 Cromo and mighty S4, for example—enjoyed remarkable success.
+The Monster’s minimalist approach proved central in the creation of a new category, with the fittingly-lusty moniker naked, and each of its various incarnations—the 900cc, 600 Dark, 900 Cromo and mighty S4, for example—enjoyed remarkable success.

-The 2005 Ducati Monster S2R’s dynamic paint scheme features a ’60s-style, off-center racing stripe that runs from front to back over the contours of the bikini fairing, fuel tank, and rear section.
-The beefy aluminum alloy tubes comprising the single-sided swingarm combine with a two-into-two exhaust pipe configuration sweeping along the right side of the bike, to give the machine an aggressively bold stance.
+The 2005 Ducati Monster S2R’s dynamic paint scheme features a 1960s-style, off-center racing stripe that runs from front-to-back over the contours of the bikini fairing, fuel tank, and rear section.
+The beefy aluminum alloy tubes comprising the single-sided swingarm combine with a two-into-two exhaust configuration sweeping along the right side of the bike, giving the machine an aggressively bold stance.

-The 800cc engine delivers plenty of low-end torque, courtesy of two valves per cylinder, and an even, progressive powerband from the tachometer’s lower digits all the way to redline.
+The 800cc engine delivers plenty of low-end torque, courtesy of two valves per cylinder, and an even progressive powerband from the tachometer’s lower digits all the way to red line.
 This predictability is welcome, given the Monster’s short wheelbase and steep steering head angle, where explosive, excessive power could turn the S2R’s quick turning and feather-light responsiveness into a white-knuckle affair for some.

 Turn-in is exceptionally quick.
-The S2R responds to rider input—whether counter-steering pressure on the bars or weighting the footpegs—with minimal coaxing, and rewards with precise tracking and steering.
+The SR2 responds to rider input—whether counter-steering pressure on the bars, or weighting the footpegs—with minimal coaxing, and rewards with precise tracking and steering.
 It feels like a street bike with the snappy handling characteristics of a lightweight off-road machine.

 A smooth, positive six-speed gearbox couples with surprisingly light clutch lever action that requires minimal hand pressure.
-Dual 300mm disc brakes on the front end have a progressive feel—as opposed to the twitchy grab of the track-oriented 999R—and are conducive both to the everyday riding situations for which the Monster is ultimately designed.
+Dual 300mm disc brakes on the front end have a progressive feel, as opposed to the twitchy grab of the track-oriented Superbike 999R.
+This sensitivity is conducive both to the everyday riding situations for which the Monster is ultimately designed.

 At the risk of exploiting clichés, please indulge me.
-The new S2R is a capable, comfortable, sexy, exciting, and functional machine.
+The new 2005 Ducati Monster S2R is a capable, comfortable, sexy, exciting, and functional machine.
 Offspring of a Superbike champion, tamed for domestic purposes, the S2R is an unintimidating naked sportbike that, when the occasion calls for it, can easily transform itself into a Monster.